microsoft/playwright/docs/src/test-components-storybook-js.md

 ### Step 2.
 Create a test file `src/Button.spec.ts`

-Assuming you already have a story file `Button.stories.ts` with a `Default` story, you can import it and reference the import in the `mount` function:
+Assuming you already have a story file `Button.stories.ts` with a `Primary` story, you can import it and reference the import in the `mount` function:

 ```js
 import { test, expect } from '@storybook/playwright-ct';